 Taking warfarin with ezetimibe can cause warfarin to work too well or not well enough.
 Your doctor may monitor you more closely if you take a blood thinner with ezetimibe.

 Taking certain cholesterol-lowering drugs with ezetimibe can decrease the amount of ezetimibe in your body.
 This means that ezetimibe may not work as well.
 You can avoid this interaction by taking your ezetimibe at least two hours before or four hours after taking your other cholesterol medication.

 These cholesterol medications may cause gallstones when taken with ezetimibe:

-Taking these medications with ezetimibeincreases the levels of both drugs in your body.
-Your doctor may monitor you more closely if you take an RA or organ transplant drug with ezetimibe.
+Taking cyclosporine with ezetimibe increases the levels of both drugs in your body.
+Your doctor may monitor you more closely if you take these drugs together.

 This drug comes with several warnings.